LordAfterEight/rusty-vm/README.md

   <details>
     <Summary> OpCodes 🟡 </Summary>
     Right now there is a total of 30 OpCodes
-    For a detailed documentation see the [RvmASM documentation](https://github.com/LordAfterEight/rusty-vm/tree/master/asm).
+    For a detailed documentation see the RvmASM documentation linked at the top.

   </details>